How to plan an Indian wedding in Azerbaijan: a Mumbai planner's guide

 How much does an Indian wedding in Baku cost?

 For a 200-guest 3-day Indian wedding, all-in landed cost typically sits between $380,000 and $720,000.
 See the full itemised breakdown.
 Lower bound: shoulder-season (October–February ex-Diwali), single anchor, limited secondary rotation.
 Upper bound: peak-season, multi-anchor, full custom production.
+Season and venue count move the number more than guest count does, which is why a 300-guest single-anchor program can land under a 200-guest three-property rotation.

 What should you ask a Baku DMC before signing?